 Clean all Appliances Regularly

 Kitchen appliances also need to be cleaned regularly.
 This may seem obvious for appliances that have crumbs left inside them like toasters, ovens, and microwaves, but other appliances can also be appealing for pests.
 For example, the coffeemaker can be an attractant for ants.
 Steve Counsell, Batzner’s Training and Development Manager, explains, “They’re attracted to some of the heat sources.
-Plus, with the kitchen, it’s a nice area for them to grab food sources.
-Water is plentiful.
+Plus, with the kitchen, it’s a nice area for them to grab food and water is plentiful.
 There’s really everything they need in order to establish a colony.”

 One unfortunate woman from Somers, Wisconsin experienced ants making their home in her coffeemaker.
 Check out her story here!